topocm/topocm_content/w3_pump_QHE/pumps.md

 dq = \frac{d \log \det r}{2\pi i} = \operatorname{Tr}\frac{r^\dagger dr }{ 2 \pi i}.
 $$

-While we derived this relation only for the case when all incoming particles reflect, and $r$ is unitary, written in form of trace it also holds if there is transmission.[¹](https://arxiv.org/abs/cond-mat/9808347)
+While we derived this relation only for the case when all incoming particles reflect, and $r$ is unitary, written in form of trace it also has physical implications even if there is transmission.[¹](https://arxiv.org/abs/cond-mat/9808347)

 Let's check if this expression holds to our expectations.
 If $||r||=1$, this is just the number of times the phase of $\det r$ winds around zero, and it is certainly an integer, as we expected.

+This provides an independent argument (in addition to the movement of energy levels from the last section ) for why the pumped charge is quantized as long as the gap is preserved.

 ## Applying the topological invariant

-We're left with a simple exercise.

 We know now how to calculate the pumped charge during one cycle, so let's just see how it works in practice.